 Bachelor of ICT

-The Bachelor of Information & Communications Technology (ICT) is a comprehensive three-year, Level 7 degree designed to turn your ambition into lasting expertise.
-We do not just teach theory; we build practical capabilities.
-Through hands-on learning, real-world projects, and strong industry connections, you will gain the precise skills the global ICT sector demands.
+A successful career in the digital economy begins with a strong educational foundation.
+The Bachelor of Information & Communications Technology (ICT) at the Universal College of Learning (UCOL) in Palmerston North, New Zealand, is a three-year, Level 7 degree designed to transform ambition into practical expertise.
+The program emphasizes hands-on learning, real-world projects, and industry engagement, ensuring students gain the skills and experience required by the global ICT sector.

 Feeling stuck?
 Let our expert counsellor help you.